regcs/AliceLG/README.md

 ## About the Add-on
 This add-on was created for the use with the Looking Glass holographic displays.
 I am not associated with the Looking Glass Factory and devoloped this add-on privately in my freetime because I'm a fan of [Blender](https://www.blender.org/) as well as the amazing new 3D display technology created by the [Looking Glass Factory](https://lookingglassfactory.com/).

-If you like this add-on and would want to do a private donation, thank you for your support!
+If you like this add-on and want to do a private donation, thank you for your support!
 I will most-likely invest it into new hardware, since rendering with an Quad-Core Intel Core i7 increases my coffee consumption way too much ...

 [![Donate](https://www.paypalobjects.com/en_US/DK/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=N2TKY97VJJL96)